dbmcclain/Astronomy/README.md

      1/2))
 ```

+At the major observatories we always used integer arithmetic representing 24-bit fractions of a Turn (no floating point), to represent all of our angles.
+The use of integer arithmetic preserves LSB precision, allowing for unlimited wrapping dynanic range.
+Floating point, on the other hand, would have gradually eroded LSB precision as numbers grow.
+We don't need huge dynamic range in angular measure.
+We need precision modular arithmetic.

+I remember once, in the Aerospace Industry, dealing with an Electrical Engineer who was trying to control a servo system.
+He insisted on using floating-point Radian angle measure for angular control.
+He became so confused by the results he was getting.
+I finally convinced him to just let me take care of things.

 ---
 ## Redefined Trig Functions
 Trig functions redefined to work with canonical angular measure. `(sin (deg 30)) => 0.5`